centre-for-language-speech-technology/CLST-2020/The-Admin-Page.md

 ### Models

-* Groups: Currently empty, no clue what it does PLEASE EDIT THIS
+* Groups: Currently empty, would normally contain groups of users with special permissions
 * Users: List of all users with detailed information
 * Tasks: Currently running server background tasks
 * Completed Tasks: Tasks that have been finished as well as additional information